 Teaming up with the United Way, the Volunteer Center serves as a sign up location for the Central Michigan campus and local community.
 RSOs, Residence Halls or other groups can adopt families of various sizes, with varying wish lists to make the winter season brighter.
-For the 2013 holiday season, 36 families were adopted through the Mary Ellen Brandell Volunteer Center!
+For this past holiday season, 36 families were adopted through the Mary Ellen Brandell Volunteer Center!

 Issue Day is a one-day advocacy conference that’s designed to educate and empower students to take action on a variety of social justice issues.
 Throughout the day, participants will attend three breakout presentations of their choosing.
 There is a wide range of topics to choose from, ranging from Tom’s Shoes to Habitat for Humanity.
 This is the only conference of it's kind in the state of Michigan.
 Registration is free for all CMU students, faculty and staff and is a great professional development opportunity and resume builder.

-Every November the Public Service Residential Community hosts Cardboard City for Hunger and Homelessness Awareness Week.
+Every November the Volunteer Center hosts Cardboard City for Hunger and Homelessness Awareness Week.
 Students sleep outside to advocate and raise awareness of homelessness.
 The following day the cardboard remains to increase awareness to the CMU population as volunteers provide information to those passing by.